jsstevenson/tabroom_csv_process/README.md

 - D8: No speaks!
 - ADA: No speaks in open and jv (but yes for novice?)

+### 2016-2017
+- Rochester: no speaker points, not included for now.
+- UNI: no speaker points, not included for now.
+- Rutgers: no speaker points
+- Golden Gate Opener: no speaker points

 ## Ideas for running data